allenai/ai2thor/WEBGL.md

 ### Deploying your Site to S3

-An easy way to have access to your interface is to deploy host it on AWS S3 service, we provide an invoke task that does this for you:
+An easy way to have access to your interface is to host it on AWS S3 service, we provide an invoke task that does this for you:

 ```
 inv webgl-s3-deploy -b=<s3_bucket> -t=<target_dir_in_s3> -s=8 -v